Professional monitors under $500 for work and gaming.

 The offered 1440 resolution is backed up by a refresh rate of 144Hz, which is currently the sweet spot for gaming. tly offers only basic features, but that did allow the manufacturer to set a price as low as $350.

 Moreover, the monitor is built on a high-quality VA panel, which is very popular among video game enthusiasts. tly offers only basic features, but that did allow the manufacturer to set a price as low as $350.

 Lastly, the 32GK650F-B has a flat-screen that will appease gamers that prefer traditional monitor design and dislike the current curved trend.tly offers only basic features, but that did allow the manufacturer to set a price as low as $350.

 The monitor doesn’t have HDR support and mostly offers only basic features, but that did allow the manufacturer to set a price as low as $350.

 Screen size: 25-inch | Aspect ratio: 16:9 | Resolution: 1920 x 1080p | Brightness: 400cd/m2 | Refresh rate: 240Hz | Response time: 1ms | Viewing angle: 170 | Contrast ratio: 1000:1| Color support: 96%sRGB

 ⊖ High price for a 1080p model

 ⊖ Doesn’t have integrated speakers

 The AW2518HF can be considered the best 2K gaming monitor thanks to its 25” screen, high-end design, impressive refresh rate and minimal response time.
-The relatively compact size and weight of this model make it a suitable choice for e-sports competitors that prefer to travel with their gaming gear wherever they go.
+The relatively compact size and weight of this 240Hz computer monitor make it a suitable choice for e-sports competitors that prefer to travel with their gaming gear wherever they go.